Rainbow-Dreamer/sf2_loader/README.md

 ### Linux

 You can download the Linux compatible version of sf2_loader from [release page](https://github.com/Rainbow-Dreamer/sf2_loader/releases/latest) of this project.
-You don't need to pip install this package, just open terminal in the folder `sf2_loader(linux compatible)`, and run `python setup.py install` to install this package.
+You don't need to pip install this package, just open terminal in the folder `sf2_loader(linux compatible)`, firstly run `pip install midiutil`, and then run `sudo python setup.py install` to install this package.
 Then, there are some important and necessary steps to configure this package in order to use it on Linux:

 Firstly, you need to install fluidsynth on Linux, you can refer to this [link](https://github.com/FluidSynth/fluidsynth/wiki/Download#distributions) to see how to install fluidsynth on different Linux systems.
 Here I will put the install command for Ubuntu and Debian:
 ```